AntonioMercolino/ms-send/README.md

 * DB_SCHEMA: is the database schema name;
 * DB_SYNCH: if "true" it allows to automatically create/update all database tables, in relation to the project entities.
 DB_SYNCH MUST BE false IN PRODUCTION TO AVOID DATA LOSS!
 #### Configuration-sendScheduler and API client
-* SEND_SCHEDULER_CRON_EXPRESSION:represents the expression to be passed to the cron, to establish when the scheduler should be awakened to send notifications in the queue (e.g. "45 * * * * * *");
+* SEND_SCHEDULER_CRON_EXPRESSION: represents the expression to be passed to the cron, to establish when the scheduler should be awakened to send notifications in the queue (e.g. "45 * * * * * *");
-* SEND_MAX_SENDING_ATTEMPTS_NUMBER:indicates the maximum number of retransmission attempts for notifications gone wrong, using an exponential backoff policy;
+* SEND_MAX_SENDING_ATTEMPTS_NUMBER: indicates the maximum number of retransmission attempts for notifications gone wrong, using an exponential backoff policy;
 * API_KEY: is the api key used for client-API
-* BASE_URL:is the base_url used for REST API
+* BASE_URL: is the base_url used for REST API

 #### Clients-manager
 It provides a client which can be used to communicate with other microservices by default using a Kafka broker, by possibly using 'scram-sha-512' for authentication and SSL.